beakos/cli-cheatsheet/linux-bash.md

 2. To store themes in this folder
 `/boot/grub/themes`

-3. To rebuild to apply changes of themes `grub-mkconfig -o /boot/grub/grub.cfg`
+3. Rebuild GRUB to apply changes of themes or any other changes made to the config `grub-mkconfig -o /boot/grub/grub.cfg`

 # Keybindings